TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 (Sec:DetCofactors:Transpose)=

-## The Determinant of the Transpose of a Matrix
+## The determinant of the transpose of a matrix

 The last property that may be expected to hold as a consequence of {prf:ref}`Thm:DetCofactors:RowOrColumnExpansion` where the rows and the columns play interchangeable roles is the following.